drmingdrmer/tips/pages/logseq-resrouce.md

   :LOGBOOK:
   CLOCK: [2022-12-24 Sat 08:46:21]
   :END:
-	- logseq export bug: assets not in ./assets can not be exported and the url is truncated.  https://github.com/logseq/logseq/issues/7829 #DOING
+	- logseq export bug: assets not in ./assets can not be e
+		- xported and the url is truncated.  https://github.com/logseq/logseq/issues/7829 #DOING
 - Advanced query: https://docs.logseq.com/#/page/advanced%20queries
 - 💡 Tips:
 	- compact tip: